-The detector will indicate a red dot on the screen when the alarm relay has latched.
-The audible alarm will alert the user that the detector has entered a main alarm state.
+If configured to latch upon alarm status (via dipswitch) the 'High' LED indicator will remain lit when the main alarm relay has latched.
+The audible alarm will alert the user that the detector has entered a main alarm state (High).
 To reset the detector, press and hold the touch sensor for ~3s.